freedomofpress/securedrop/docs/development/tips_and_tricks.rst

 Note that the ``cat`` example above will also add the ATHS info for the *Journalist Interface*, as well, which is useful for testing.

+.. note:: The instructions above refer to VMs set up with v2 onion services.
+If
+          v3 onion services are configured instead, the steps required for the local ``tor`` setup will differ.
+You will need to add a ``ClientOnionAuthDir`` directive to ``torrc``, pointing to a directory containing the ``*.auth_private`` files created during the installation process under ``install_files/ansible-base``.

 Architecture Diagrams
 ---------------------